Wondering what you can do in the summer holidays to get prepared for Year 12?

 That’s why getting ahead and doing some work in the holidays is absolutely critical.

-We’re running over 15 workshops for Year 11 and 12 students these summer holidays, check them out here!
+We’re running workshops to help Year 11 and 12 students get ahead these summer holidays, check them out here!

 The reality is, there’s a lot of new content you’re going to encounter in the coming terms, and it can get overwhelming pretty quickly.